-It can be found that the historical changes in the frequency of "son" from BC to AD are identical both in the Bible and Chinese documents, typically in Run-family.
+It can be found that the historical changes in the frequency of "son" from BC to AD are identical both in the Bible and Chinese documents, typically in Ru-family.
 (Compare Figure-8 and Figure-11)

-Unusual Meaning of Son
+3. Unusual Meaning of Son

 In pre-China documents, there are seven wonderful words associated with the name "son" to formulate a group of seven wonderful sons.
 (See Table-10, 11) These seven sons are abnormal for common sense.
 How can a son be related to heaven, justice, master, mighty, etc?
 Chinese documents are abundant, but none of them can explain it clearly in history.
 For a long time, in tradition, these words are associated with rulers, emperorship or royal family.

-It is a reason why the word "son" became a mystery for today, since, to study these words may offend the dictatorship.
+There is a reason why the word "son" became a mystery for today, since to study these words may offend the dictatorship.
 The study and usage of these words are politically forbidden in China.
 Even today, TianZi, WangZi are still fearful words used to refer to rulers or the successor of rulers.
 GongZi and TaiZi refer to the upper level royal or rich family.
 FuZi refers to old teachers or odd scholars.
 FuZi is still used in the family.
 Only JunZi still remains a positive meaning as a respected righteous gentleman.
 In a word, the seven sons in pre-China scripture are unusual.
-The meaning of "Zi" is still a myth for today in China.
+The meaning of Zi is still a myth for today in China.

 In the OT, there is also an unusual son who is different from the worldly common sense.
 A typical example can be seen in the book of Isaiah 9:6-7.
 In the NT, Jesus Christ is an unusual son who bears the dual sonship—the Son of God and the Son of man.
 Obviously, the worldly definition of "son" needs to be redefined in the dual sonship.

-Literally, a major difference of "son" used between the NT and the OT is that, the "son" in the OT is a predicted one, whereas, in the NT, the "son" has been manifested by Jesus Christ.
+Literally, a major difference of "son" used between the NT and the OT is that, the "son" in the OT is a predicted one, whereas, in the NT, the "son" has been manifested in Jesus Christ.
 This difference can well explain the reason that the frequency of "son" is higher than the frequency of the word "God" is the OT.

-All sons described in the Bible, whether they are negative, like Cain, the first son of Adam, or positive, like Isaac, the only promised son of Abraham, they all directly or indirectly shadow or point to a coming person who is Messiah at the OT time but manifested in the NT Time, who is Jesus Christ.
+All sons described in the Bible, whether they are negative, like Cain, the first son of Adam, or positive, like Isaac, the only promised son of Abraham, they all directly or indirectly shadow or point to a coming person who is Messiah at the OT time but manifested in the NT time, who is Jesus Christ.
 The pattern of "son of" is not a tedious, meaningless repeating, but the reminders from inside of the heart again and again.
 In other words, the word "son" has a special mission—it is used to predict Jesus.
 Without the word "son," it is impossible for an ancient prophet to predict the advent of Jesus Christ.

-The reason that the frequency of "son" is lower in the NT than the OT can be explained by Jesus' word "For all the prophets and the Law prophesied until John."
+The reason that the frequency of "son" is lower in the NT than the OT can be explained by Jesus' word, "For all the prophets and the Law prophesied until John."
 (Mat11:13, Luk 16:16) After John the Baptizer, the word "son" would not take the role of prophecy any more but be replaced by the name of Jesus Christ Himself.

-From above, it can be seen that, three features of "son" are identical between the pre-China scripture and the Bible: the "son" is wide-ranging, historical changing and unusual in meanings.
+From above, it can be seen that, three features of "son" are identical between the pre-China scripture and the Bible: the "son" is wide-ranging, historical changing and diversity of meanings.